shubham007kumar/shubham007kumar/README.md

 * Learn to code:3-4 hours a day with no distraction ( One or two day off a week. )
 * Read: Dev and UI articles daily
-* Workout: 7 days in a row and take a day break

  ### Languages and Tools: <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 ![HTML5](https://img.shields.io/badge/-HTML5-E34F26?style=flat-square&logo=html5&logoColor=white)